http://www.anseladams.com/ansel_art/yosemite.html

 - Relation of Elements within the Frame

+The 1936 masterpiece Migrant Mother by Dorothea Lange is a classic image from the depression that shows a family doing what they can to get by.
 This image captures the defeated spirit of americans during the dust bowl and depression.
 The mother in this image allowed Lange to photograph her multiple times from different angles, and many of the photographs have become popular.
 However, the one I chose in particular is the most emotional.

 This is probably due to the fact that it is the closest exposure of the set, and the mother and children are right there in your face.
 Even without seeing that the trio are in a lean-to tent the mothers expression and the way her children desperately cling to her makes their situation seem very dire.